TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/canary-islands.md

 * `Lanzarote height`
 * `Tenerife height`

-The following geoids can be used to perform the transformation: `EGM08_REDNAP_Canarias`.
+The `EGM08_REDNAP_Canarias` geoid is used to perform the transformation.

 ## Base Setup

 Your base or NTRIP service should be in `REGCAN95`.

-When setting up a base station on a benchmark, enter `REGCAN95` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings* ⇒ *Base mode* tab.
+When setting up a base station on a benchmark, enter `REGCAN95` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings / Base mode*.